sucugunes/FanNet/README.md

 ### Prerequisites

 FanNet depends on pytorch, as well as a handful of other fairly typical numerical packages.
 These can usually be installed manually without much trouble, but alternately a conda environment file is also provided (see conda documentation for additional instructions).
-These package versions were tested with CUDA 11.7.
+These package versions were tested with CUDA 11.7 on a Linux machine with Ubuntu 20.04.4 LTS.

  ```sh
   conda env create --name fannet -f environment.yml